 Learn About Personal Bankruptcy in Canada – Personal Bankruptcy Explained by a Regulated Trustee

-Personal Bankruptcy is intended to give debtors who are facing debts that they are unable to repay a chance to get a fresh start to their financial affairs so they can start rebuilding their credit and building towards a normal financial future and a comfortable retirement.
+Personal Bankruptcy is intended to give debtors who are facing debts that they are unable to repay a chance to get a fresh start so they can start rebuilding their credit and building towards a normal financial future and a comfortable retirement.

-Once you have declared bankruptcy and the stay of proceedings have come into effect all action to collect on your debts will be prevented.
+Once you have declared bankruptcy a Stay of Proceedings goes into effect, so that all action to collect on your debts will be prevented.

-Your creditors and any collection agency will not be able to contact you, wage garnishments will end or will be prevented from being considered, and unencumbered asset seizure will be terminated.
+Your creditors and any collection agency will not be able to contact you, wage garnishments will end or will be prevented from being enacted and asset seizure will be prevented

 When going bankrupt you will receive an elimination of most of your debts and all of your unsecured debts; the only debts that are not eligible for discharge in bankruptcy are court fines, alimony and child support payments, and other debts that you can discuss with your bankruptcy trustee.